Bestulo/deno-cheerio/README.md

 ### **This fact makes this current module irrelevant and deprecated.**

+Cheerio works on Deno out of the box by importing it directly from ESM.

-If ESM were to change things, and importing directly from it were to no longer become possible (unlikely but who knows), I will accept pull requests in this module to make `cheerio` work on Deno again.
+If ESM were to change things, and importing directly from it were to no longer become possible (unlikely but who knows), I will accept pull requests in this module to keep Cheerio going on Deno.

-Until then, consider this module deprecated and legacy.
-You're free to use it but there's no point to that.
+Until then, consider this module deprecated and legacy and use ESM.
+You're free to use this module but there's no point to that.

 ---